eino808/eino808.github.io/essays/iuseai.md

 ## Introduction

-In my time with ICS 314, AI was a big player always there for homework or tackling any problem on the horizon.
+In my time with ICS 314, AI was a big player always there for homework or tackling any problems I had.
 AI's a mixed bag, you know?
-It's like this super smart buddy, but if you're not careful, it can throw some curveballs.
-In the education scene today, especially in fields like Software Engineering, Artificial Intelligence is shaking up how we learn.
-On my journey, I've dug into some key AI tools that shaped how I see things, both in the grand scheme and specifically in the world of ICS 314.
+It's like this super smart buddy, but if you're not careful, it can throw you some major curveballs.
+In the education scene today, especially in fields like Software Engineering, Artificial Intelligence is somewhat controversial.
+During my time in this class, I've dug into some key AI tools that shaped how I see things, both in the grand scheme and specifically in the world of ICS 314.

 ## Personal Experience w/ AI
 - Experience WODS: Using AI was never a problem with the experience WODs because it was recommended that you do your best to understand the content and keep retrying until you got a score you were satisfied with.
 For example, if you got a DNF there's no penalty in trying again to get a better score.
 If anything, the more you tried the better you would understand the content.